Delfland/codeclan_work/pda_homework/week6_submissions/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
-    if card.value = 1:
+    if card.value = 1: #should be == 1
       return True
-    else
+    else #should be else:
       return False

-  dif highest_card(self, card1 card2):
+  dif highest_card(self, card1 card2): #should be def and card1, card2
   if card1.value > card2.value:
-    return card
+    return card #should be card1
   else:
     return card2

-def cards_total(self, cards):
-  total
-  for card in cards:
+def cards_total(self, cards): #wrong indent total #should be total = 0 for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total #return should be on same indent as the for, should be return f'You have a total of {total}'

 ```